Max Planck Schools

 Many different parts come together to create a larger whole: that is the idea behind the Max Planck Schools.
 Whereas in countries like Britain and the USA, research excellence is concentrated in such strongholds as Oxford and Harvard, the best researchers in Germany are often widely dispersed.
 They work at various universities and non-university research institutions throughout Germany.
 The Max Planck Schools aim to concentrate Germany’s decentralized research excellence and thus to increase the attractiveness of the German science landscape for top international students and graduates.
 At the same time, the schools are also open to German applicants.

 The calls for applications are designed to match the international application cycles of the elite universities.
 The first students will be able to apply from autumn 2018 onwards.
-The Schools will enable outstanding graduates to gain their doctorate, where possible through a fast-track scheme that includes a master’s degree.
-The Max Planck Schools will have their own website from March onwards.
+The offer is also open to Bachelor graduates in a direct track scheme (two years Master, three years PhD).
+The Max Planck Schools will have their own website from April onwards.

 The following Max Planck Schools will start operating in 2018 as part of the pilot phase: